Conquering Low Self-esteem Through Psychotherapy

 To effectively overcome low self-esteem, you need to unlock the chains of beliefs that are hidden deep within you.
 To do that, you will have to first find out the actual cause of your low self-esteem.

-Based on the therapy sessions I had with different clients over the past 10 years, I found the cause among them is quite similar: it is because of consistent negative messages received either explicitly or implicitly by significant people in their lives.
+Over the past 18 years of counselling, I’ve observed that the root cause often stems from consistent negative messages received either explicitly or implicitly by significant people in their lives.
 These people could be their parents, teachers, friends, or relatives.

 Messages transmitted from authority – parents, teachers